-Bayport Savings and Loans PLC has a succession plan policy and strategy for the business including key management personnel.
+Bayport Savings and Loans PLC has a succession plan policy and strategy for the business including the Board and key management personnel.
 The succession plan focuses on developing and retaining the best qualified and competitive personnel ready to take up key positions in the business when they become vacant to ensure effective continuity of the Company.
-A succession planning policy specifically for the Board is in draft pending review and approval for implementation.